 | The Matrix | Organic, deeply embedded, slightly concave | Painted on, unnatural, flat on the surface |

-| Water Reaction | Absorbs moisture, temporarily deepens color | Repels water entirely, no color change |
+| Water Reaction | Absorbs moisture, temporarily deepens color | Often shows little or no visible change |

-| Color Gradient | Natural variations of blue/green | Unnaturally perfect, solid neon block |
+| Color Gradient | Natural variations of blue/green | Overly uniform, sometimes vivid or flat |

 Still have doubts?
 Let's address the most common scenarios our collectors face after bringing a piece home.